smallware-io/wasm-js/docs/src/commands/build.md

 ## Output Directory

-By default, `wasm-pack` will generate a directory for its build output called `pkg`.
+By default, `wasm-js` will generate a directory for its build output called `dist`.
 If you'd like to customize this you can use the `--out-dir` flag.

 ```
-wasm-pack build --out-dir out
+wasm-js build --out-dir out
 ```

-The above command will put your build artifacts in a directory called `out`, instead of the default `pkg`.
+The above command will put your build artifacts in a directory called `out`, instead of the default `dist`.

 ## Generated file names